Working to make government more effective

 3. As a revenue source to allow the US government to cut other taxes – that means tariffs need to be permanent but there also needs to be relatively little import substitution.

-How is the UK reacting to Trump’s tariffs?
+What has the UK done about Trump’s tariffs?

 What will be the economic impact of US trade policy on the UK?

 Modelling by the OBR suggests US tariffs will hit growth in the UK – but by how much depends both on how widespread the tariffs are and the extent to which there is retaliation.
-The Economic and Fiscal Outlook, published alongside the 2025 spring statement, illustrated three scenarios, none of which quite accord to the measures now taken.
-Those scenarios showed that a universal tariff met with retaliation by countries including the UK could reduce growth by 1% in 2026/27 and the long-run impact would be to knock 0.75% off GDP permanently.
-(That compares with the OBR’s 4% permanent long-run economic hit from Brexit).
+The Economic and Fiscal Outlook, published alongside the 2025 Spring Statement, illustrated three scenarios, none of which quite accord to the measures now taken.
+Those scenarios showed that a universal tariff met with retaliation by countries including the UK could reduce growth by one per cent in 2026/27 and the long-run impact would be to knock 0.75 per cent off GDP permanently.
+(That compares with the OBR’s four per cent permanent long-run economic hit from Brexit).

 The UK economy suffers a bit less if other governments, including the UK, do not retaliate (but that assumes retaliation does not lead to a change in policy).
-If other countries, including the UK, did not retaliate, the OBR estimates that the permanent hit to GDP would be around 0.3%.
+If other countries, including the UK, did not retaliate, the OBR estimates that the permanent hit to GDP would be around 0.3 per cent.

 Will the US economy suffer from tariffs?